 The Man or Woman of God—2 Timothy 3:17

-While Paul, no doubt, had Timothy in mind when he wrote verses 16 and 17, Paul does not address him directly.
+While Paul, no doubt, had Timothy in mind when he wrote verses 16 and 17, he does not address Timothy directly.
 Instead, Paul speaks about “the person of God” (ho tou theou anthrōpos) in the third person.
-This phrase has traditionally been translated into English as “the man of God”, but it can also be translated accurately as “the person of God”.
+(This phrase has traditionally been translated into English as “the man of God”, but it can also be translated accurately as “the person of God”.)
 There is no real reason to think that Paul was limiting the principles in 2 Timothy 3:16-17 to Timothy alone, or only to men.

 Reliable Men and Women—2 Timothy 2:2

 Perhaps Paul also had in mind the people who Timothy was to train for teaching ministries.
 In the previous chapter Paul had written: “And the things you have heard me say in the presence of many witnesses entrust ‘to reliable people’ (pistois anthrōpois) who will also be qualified to teach others” (2 Tim.
 2:2).
 Being reliable and having a good handle on apostolic teaching are two more qualifications for Christian ministry.

 It was the knowledge of Jewish sacred literature that had helped Timothy to find salvation in Messiah Jesus.
 And a knowledge of these scriptures, as well as apostolic teaching, were vital to Timothy’s current ministry.
 While stationed in Ephesus, Timothy was surrounded by pagan and profane influences outside the church, but also inside the church.
 So it was vital that he discern between good and bad teaching, between the sacred and profane.